Economics

 Prerequisite(s): ECON 200

-Description: Provides an economic analysis of tax policy, focusing on the current national debate regarding the relative merits of income and consumption-based taxes in terms of equity, efficiency, and simplicity.
-Analyzes tax effects on individual and business behavior and discusses general equilibrium modeling of the economic and distributional effects of alternative tax reforms.
-Special topics include optimal taxation, taxation of the family, estate taxation, taxation of electronic commerce, and state and local public finance.
+Description: Provides an economic analysis of the theory and practice of tax policy, focusing on the evaluation of alternative tax systems in terms of equity, efficiency, and simplicity.
+Analyzes tax the effects of various taxes on individual and business behavior, including labor supply, saving, and investment.
+Discusses general equilibrium modeling of the economic and distributional effects of alternative tax systems and tax reforms.
+Special topics include the choice between income-based and consumption-based taxation, tax incidence, optimal taxation, taxation of the family, and state and local public finance.

 ECON 484 - PUBLIC ECONOMICS: EXPENDITURES